nakaryo716/todo-app/README.md

-# Web Dev Directory Structure Framework
+# Todo application
-This is a directory structure framework for Axum.
+This is Todo app by using rust language.
-So, we can write application logic without thinking about directory structure deeply initially.
+The framework is axum.